 Field trips take place early May through mid-October and are scheduled in either the morning or the afternoon.
 We're rain or shine - so be sure to dress for the weather!
 Bug spray, sun-sunscreen, hats, and ponchos are recommended.

 Cost per student is $4.00, and there is no charge for teachers, school staff, or parent chaperones essential for travel.
+A limited number of scholarships are available.
 Teachers should communicate to parents that adults who are not chaperones and siblings cannot attend field trips.
 Please see below for recommended chaperone numbers:

 60 to 100 students - 6 to 12 adults